 Maybe this is one aspect that would give Shopify an edge when it comes to new users.
 There are absolutely no hassles to set up a store using Shopify.
 You can simply sign in for a free trial, and select a theme for your store.
 And of course, later choose for an appropriate pricing plan according to your needs.
 In addition, there are several add-ons that you can choose based on your specific requirements.
 You will get a hosting plan and domain with the package that you choose with Shopify.
-In addition, you also get a free SSL certificate and a sub domain.
+In addition, you also get a free SSL certificate and a subdomain.
 So you don’t have to worry about a lot of aspects while setting up.

-On the other hand, WooCommerce is a plugin that integrates to your WordPress site.
+On the other hand, WooCommerce is a plugin that integrates with your WordPress site.
 So, before actually getting WooCommerce installed, you need to set up a site with a hosting plan and domain.
-You may need some help at this stage, if you are really not into technology.
-However, once you set up a WordPress site with a hosting plan, domain name and SSL certificate, things are pretty smooth with WooCommerce.
+You may need some help at this stage if you are really not into technology.
+However, once you set up a WordPress site with a hosting plan, domain name, and SSL certificate, things are pretty smooth with WooCommerce.
 Installing and configuring WooCommerce is really simple with a great set up wizard to help you out.
 If you want to know more about choosing an appropriate hosting plan for WooCommerce, read our article.

 The range and scope of your online store is largely a relative affair.
 However, both Woocommerce and Shopify offers great options to suit varied budgets.
 How you are seeing it makes all the difference.

-Shopify offers clear transparent pricing that you can decide on after a 14 day free trial.
+Shopify offers clear transparent pricing that you can decide on after a 14-day free trial.
 There are enough variations in the plans to make it competitive for all budgets – for someone starting out to big enterprises.
-The basic plan starts at $29 per month with features like unlimited number of products and file storage.
+The basic plan starts at $29 per month with features like an unlimited number of products and file storage.
 There is a mid-level plan at $79, which has features like fraud analysis, professional reports and abandoned cart recovery.
 There is an advanced plan at $299, which has advanced reports and third party shipping carrier integration.
 For enterprise level solutions you can check out Shopify Gold.

 Also, please make note that if you are choosing any of the paid add-ons, you might have to shell out some extra dollars.

 When you consider WooCommerce individually, it is a free, open source solution that you can download and install on your WordPress site.
 However, things are not as simple as it seems.
-As discussed above, you need to consider the expenses of hosting, domain, SSL certificate, etc too into consideration, which is all inclusive in Shopify.
+As discussed above, you need to consider the expenses of hosting, domain, SSL certificate, etc too into consideration, which is all-inclusive in Shopify.
 Now, the basic WooCommerce install might do the job for you when you are just starting out.
-And, as you grow, you definitely need advanced options, which you can find in abundance from WooCommerce and several third party developers.
+And, as you grow, you definitely need advanced options, which you can find in abundance from WooCommerce and several third-party developers.

 You need to really give in a lot of effort and thoughts in getting the right design for your online store.
 Both WooCommerce and Shopify gives ample options to help you choose a suitable design taking into account your product range.
 Let’s how each one fares in a head-on WooCommerce vs Shopify comparison.

 Shopify offers a range of high quality free and premium themes on their own store.
-The design is top class that many experienced designers prefer the in-house themes for Shopify.
+The design is a top class that many experienced designers prefer the in-house themes for Shopify.
 All Shopify themes are responsive and portray a modern sensibility of design and aesthetics.
 The pricing might be a little too high for the premium ones, but you can opt for the free themes too when on a budget.
-There are several third party options as well, where you can find awesome Shopify themes.
+There are several third-party options as well, where you can find awesome Shopify themes.

 When it comes to WooCommerce, design options are numerous.
 However, due to the abundant choice, you might need to work a bit to select the most suitable theme for your WooCommerce store.
-When you are starting out with WooCommerce, the best option would be to go for the in-house theme, Storefront.
+When you are starting out with WooCommerce, the best option would be to go with the in-house theme, Storefront.
 It packs a punch with flawless integration with WooCommerce and all the associated plugins.
 Moreover, it has a variety of child themes that you can use to suit your specific business strategy and set of products.
 And if you want to create your own Storefront child theme, it is not that difficult too.
-Furthermore, you can get large number of WooCommerce theme options in sites like Envato themeforest.
+Furthermore, you can get a large number of WooCommerce theme options in sites like Envato ThemeForest.